wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 3.9.6 =
+- Added Czech Language translation to the plugin.
+The Czech translation file was submitted by Tomas Sykora.
+- Added a new option/feature to specify a custom paypal checkout page style name.
+The plugin will use the custom checkout page style if you specify one.
+- Each order now also shows the shipping amount in the order managment interface.

 = 3.9.5 =
 - Added a new feature that lets you (the site admin) configure a sale notification email for the admin.
 When your customer purchase a product, you get a notification email.
 Activate this feature from the "Email Settings" interface of the plugin.